artrugh/sitecore/CustomerDataPlatform/10_batch_api.md

 #### File Formatting Requirements

-Before a file is imported, it is important to match that it feelsformatting requirements.
+Before a file is imported, it is important to match that it feels formatting requirements.

 1. Compress the file.
 GZIP Compression.
 There is a **50MB size limit** for uploading batch files.

 2. Generate a **hex-encoded MD5 checksum** for the compressed file.
 You must provide this during the upload process to provide assurance that the integrity of the import file sent is intact.

-3. If you are importing the file using a PUT request, generate a unique identifier for the batch.
+3. If you are importing the file using a PUT request, generate a **unique identifier** for the batch.
 This is used when interacting with the Batch API endpoint and must be unique across all batches.

-4. Issue a JSON HTTP PUT request to the Sitecore CDP Batch API to allocate a location to which you subsequently upload the batch file.
+4. Use a **JSON HTTP PUT** request to the Sitecore CDP Batch API to allocate a location to which you subsequently upload the batch file.

 5. Each file must contain a separate JSON record for each entity to import.
 Each JSON record must contain a single line, be terminated with a carriage return, and encoded according to RFC 4627.